Frequently Asked Questions

 Who gets MS?

-Multiple Sclerosis affects women 50% more then men.
-It is most often diagnosed between the ages of 20 and 40 and is rarely diagnosed in people younger than 12 or older than 55.
+Multiple sclerosis affects women 50% more often than men.
+It is most often diagnosed between the ages of 20 and 40, and is rarely diagnosed in people younger than 12 or older than 55.
 It is most common in the Caucasian population, but also affects African American and Asian populations.

 Is it hereditary?

 Research indicates there may be a genetic component that makes certain individuals more susceptible to the disease, but thus far there is no evidence that the disease is directly inherited.